1984 United States presidential election in Utah

 Reagan won a resounding 50-point landslide victory in Utah, his strongest victory in the nation both by vote share and by margin.
-For the third election in a row, Utah gave the Republican nominee his highest vote share in the nation, a trend that began in 1976 and would continue unbroken through 1988, and intermittently through 2012.
+For the third election in a row, Utah gave the Republican nominee his highest vote share in the nation, a trend that began in 1976 and would continue through 1988, and intermittently through 2012.
 Reagan's strength in Utah was part of a broader phenomenon of the growing importance of the Mountain West as a Republican base; this region had been a swing region for the sixty years following James Weaver's Populist run in 1892, solidly backing William Jennings Bryan in his narrow 1896 defeat as well as Woodrow Wilson and Harry Truman in their narrow 1916 and 1948 wins, respectively.
 The Mountain West began trending Republican in close elections in 1960, however, when Nixon carried all but two states in the region (New Mexico and Nevada).
-Jimmy Carter's presidency accelerated the trend, with his administration's policies on water and energy being widely perceived as a 'war on the West.'
+Jimmy Carter's presidency accelerated the trend, with his administration's policies on water and energy being widely perceived as a 'war on the West’.
 In 1980, Carter underperformed even his low national percentage throughout the West.
-Reagan's popularity in the West increased in 1984; no Republican nominee has received such strong support in the Mountain West as Reagan did.
+Reagan's popularity in the West increased in 1984, no Republican nominee has received such strong support in the Mountain West as Reagan did.

-Reagan also enjoyed high levels of bipartisan support during the 1984 presidential election, both in Utah, and across the nation at large.
-Many registered Democrats who voted for Reagan (Reagan Democrats) stated that they had chosen to do so because they associated him with the economic recovery, because of his strong stance on national security issues with Russia, and because they considered the Democrats as "supporting American poor and minorities at the expense of the middle class."
-These public opinion factors contributed to Reagan's 1984 landslide victory, in Utah and elsewhere.
-No subsequent Republican nominee has matched Reagan's 74% win.